 Drug dealing means selling illegal drugs on a smaller scale.
 The punishment is less severe than selling large amounts of drugs.
 Selling less than 50 grams of marijuana can result in a sentence of up to 5 years imprisonment and a $250,000 fine according to federal laws.
 Selling 1,000 kilograms of marijuana can result in a sentence of 10 years or more than life.

 If you, a friend, or a family member is charged with a drug crime, it is important to get professional help for your best interests.
 Penalties for drug crimes can be particularly severe often including prison time.
-Lawyers believe that there are different circumstances surrounding every situation.
+Drug Crimes Lawyers jacksonville fl believe that there are different circumstances surrounding every situation.
 Professional lawyers were able to successfully secure the withdrawal of charges, reduced sentences, and reasonable plea bargains for their clients.